uCryNet/crynet.tech/README.md

 **Starting in:** localhost:8080

-Prod version use Nginx for
+Prod version use Nginx for static